aantix/sendblue/README.md

 This is a client library for the [SendBlue](https://sendblue.co/) message service.

 [SendBlue](https://sendblue.co/) allows you to send iMessages programmatically.
-The messages received show up blue as if they were sent from an iPhone.
+The messages show up blue as if they were sent from an iPhone.

 ## Installation